cyberneel/blog/cyberneel/content/blog/The-Cyber-District.md

 ---

-A Low Poly Room Rendered in Blender
+A digital artpeice Rendered in Blender and edited in photoshop.
+This was my submission for the 2023 Texas State VASE event.
+It went on to receive a Gold Seal.